qxsch/ContosoHotel/README.md

 # ![Contoso Hotel Icon](contoso_hotel/static/favicons/favicon-32x32.png) Contoso Hotel Demo in Python

-Supports MSSQL and PostgreSQL databases.
+This is a Demo Application for Contoso Hotel internal Booking Management.
+It supports MSSQL and PostgreSQL databases and offers Rest APIs to integrate it with the larger IT landscape of Contoso Hotel.

 ![Contoso Hotel Screenshot](contoso_hotel.jpg)